 Electronic arrival record/I-94

-Occasionally when entering the USA, errors may occur on the passport stamp notation, electronic I-94 record, or paper I-94 card.
+Occasionally when entering the U.S., errors may occur on the passport stamp notation, electronic I-94 record, or paper I-94 card.
 These errors must be corrected to ensure that the status of the student, scholar, dependent, or visitor is documented properly and that immigration benefits (such as permission to study or work) are correctly applied.

 How can I correct my I-94 record?